JohnstoneKats/SequencingDataAnalysis/RRBS/README-RRBS.md

 # Reduced Representation Bisulfite Sequencing

-Method for the base pair resolution detection of methylated cytosines on a CGI-enriched sample of the genome.
+Method for base pair resolution detection of methylated cytosines on DNA from a CGI-enriched sample of the genome.

 ## Getting Started

 The following walk-through provides an example of the analysis pipeline for RRBS data.
 For the purposes of this example, we will be starting with demultiplexed fastq files.
-These files have been sequenced paired end 75bp at approximately 20million paired reads per sample.
+These files have been sequenced paired end 75bp at approximately 20 million paired reads per sample.

+The packages used have been referenced at the end, the majority of this analysis is from the user manuals linked below, with only slight deviations from default settings.

 ### Library preparation

 For a good explanation of library preparation click [here](https://www.epigenesys.eu/images/stories/protocols/pdf/20160127163832_p70.pdf)

 In short, genomic DNA was digested with Msp1, Klenow (exo 5'-3'-) was used for end repair and poly-A tailing.
 Illumina truseq (methylated) DNA Adapters were ligated and samples were pooled.
-Zymo Methylgold kit was used for bisulfite conversion, Then library amplification was performed with PFU turbo CX. resulting libraries were sizeselected using a pippenprep for fragments between 250-500bp and sequenced on an Illumina Nextseq500.
+Zymo Methylgold kit was used for bisulfite conversion, Then library amplification was performed with PFU turbo CX. resulting libraries were size selected using a pippenprep for fragments between 250-500bp and sequenced on an Illumina Nextseq500.

 ### General overview of analysis